-We’re so excited to let you know that we’re now able to re-start running face-to-face outdoor activities in SW Notts District.
+We’re so excited to let you know that we’re now able to re-start running face-to-face activities in SW Notts District.

 The re-start is being done at local level, with Section Leaders, Group Scout Leaders and Executive Committees.
 Each group’s re-start planning and implementation is overseen by SW Notts District, which, in turn, is supported by senior leaders at Nottinghamshire County Scouts.

 The following image outlines our current readiness level and lists the scope of permitted activity:

 Given the fact that we’re still recovering from the COVID-19 pandemic, there’ll be some restrictions on what we do and how we can do it.
 We’ve listed some of our collective measures below, however our groups will be in touch soon to outline the additional steps they are taking to ensure we keep everyone safe.